Yubitsume, also referred to as "yubi o tobasu" (meaning "finger flying"), is a ritual from yakuza

-- In Showdown in Little Tokyo one of the Big Bad's subordinates does this because he fails to prevent the heroes from rescuing the girl his boss had kidnapped and planned to molest.
+- In Showdown in Little Tokyo one of the Big Bad's subordinates does this because he fails to prevent the heroes from rescuing the girl his boss had kidnapped and molested.
 Too pissed off, his master just drives his katana through the lackey's chest afterwards.

 - Averted in The Streetfighter.
 "Assassination or suicide, that's the penalty!"

 - Parodied in a Saturday Night Live skit.
 Chris Farley went on a Japanese game show and saw two other contestants get a finger chopped off after missing a question.